kiharalab/VESPER/README.md

 (1) To identify the best superimposition of two EM maps, each map is firstly converted to a set of unit vectors using the mean shift algorithm.

 (2) The best superimposition of two maps is identified using the fast Fourier transform (FFT).
-For each rotation sampled, a translation scan is performed using FFTs to optimize the summation of dot products of matched vectors (DOT score).
+For each rotation sampled, a translation scan is performed using FFT to optimize the summation of dot products of matched vectors (DOT score).

 (3) For each of the top 10 models from FFT search, VESPER performs 5° local refinement along each axis and then write top 10 models after the refinement into the output file.